 Distress Centre Calgary Knowledge Hub

-The DCC K-Hub is a partnership between UofC and Distress Centre Calgary aimed at improving crisis response services.
-It focuses on creating person-centered, impactful, and cost-effective solutions through an inclusive and culturally relevant service model.
+The DCC K-Hub is a partnership between UofC and Distress Centre Calgary (DCC) aimed at improving crisis response services.
+It focuses on creating person-centered, impactful, and relational solutions through an inclusive and culturally relevant service model.

 What is a Knowledge Hub?

 Knowledge Hubs are networks dedicated to sharing development experiences globally.
-They connect experts to explore, expand, and collaborate, fostering innovation and advancing knowledge and practice through shared wisdom and expertise.
+They connect communities, users, stakeholders and academics/researchers to explore, expand, and collaborate, fostering innovation and advancing knowledge and practice through shared wisdom and expertise.

 Our Goals and Objectives

-Quality Crisis Response: Distress Centre Calgary utilizes advanced data collection tools, processes, and protocols to deliver high-quality, person-centered crisis response services.
+Quality Crisis Response: DCC utilizes advanced data collection tools, processes, and protocols to deliver high-quality, person-centered crisis response services.

-Skilled Staff: Our team is equipped with the competencies and skills needed to provide high-quality, person-centered crisis response services, addressing a range of complex needs.
+Skilled Responders: Our team is equipped with the competencies and skills needed to provide high-quality, person-centered crisis response services, addressing a range of complex needs.

-Capacity Building: We invest in continuous capacity-building for our staff to ensure they are well-prepared to deliver exceptional person-centered crisis response services.
+Capacity Building: We invest in continuous capacity-building for our responders to ensure they are well-prepared to deliver exceptional person-centered crisis response services.

 Community Coordination: Distress Centre Calgary plays a crucial role in coordinating with diverse community partners to offer integrated and effective crisis response services.